sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 ==========
 S3 clients
 ==========
+At the moment SWIFT can be accessed through S3.
 S3curl can be downloaded from https://github.com/rtdp/s3curl.

 More information on S3 clients may be found at the :ref:`S3 <s3>` page.